-- Research Assistant (Dental School)
+- Affiliate (Dental School)

 I joined the Community Oral Health team at the University of Glasgow Dental School in August 2010 as a research assistant.
 My work is centred on the evaluation of Childsmile, a Scotland-wide programme designed to improve the oral health of children and reduce inequalities both in dental health and access to dental services.

 Since October 2013 I have been undertaking a part-time PhD research project: ‘Economics of caries prevention in pre-school children’.
 My project involves an economic evaluation of a Childsmile-based randomised controlled trial (Protecting Teeth @ 3) and a systematic literature review of economic evaluations of caries prevention interventions in pre-schoolers.
 I hope to complete it in spring 2020.
 My PhD supervisors are Prof Emma McIntosh at the Health Economics and Health Technology Assessment and Prof Lorna Macpherson at the Community Oral Health unit.